Overview of Pregnancy Symptoms vs PMS Symptoms

 As early as a week or two after conception, the areolas or nipples can darken.
 It may also develop later on in the pregnancy.

-Changes in the colour of the areolas or nipples are not caused by changing hormones throughout the menstrual cycle.
+Changes in the colour of the areolas or nipples are not caused by changing hormones during your cycle.

 During early pregnancy, there’s usually no chance related to this.